-Official Thomas More College social media account – an account that represents or speaks on behalf of the College or College controlled entity.
-These include, but are not limited to, accounts for academic departments, student clubs and organizations, offices, and individual employees at Thomas More College.
+Official Thomas More University social media account – an account that represents or speaks on behalf of the University or University controlled entity.
+These include, but are not limited to, accounts for academic departments, student clubs and organizations, offices, and individual employees at Thomas More University.

 Before creating any official social media account or authorizing administrators, the Social Media Account Authorization Form must be completed with the Public Relations and Marketing Office.
-All official College social media accounts must:
+All official University social media accounts must:

 Any changes to the account administrators require an updated Social Media Account Authorization Form.
-The Public Relations and Marketing Office must approve the removal of any official Thomas More College social media accounts.
+The Public Relations and Marketing Office must approve the removal of any official Thomas More University social media accounts.

 This section applies to employees using personal social media accounts, at work or off-site.
-Content posted on personal social media accounts must not conflict with the mission and values of Thomas More College.
+Content posted on personal social media accounts must not conflict with the mission and values of Thomas More University.